Islanders vs. Flyers: Betting Trends, Odds, Advanced Stats

 Islanders vs. Flyers Game Info

-- TV Channel: ESPN+, NBCS-PH, and MSGSN Live Stream: Watch this game on ESPN+
+- TV Channel: ESPN+, NBCS-PH+, and MSGSN Live Stream: Watch this game on Fubo

 - Where: UBS Arena in Elmont, New York